Tullie House Museum and Art Gallery: Collections

 The museum has large and eclectic collections of zoological, botanical and geological material.
 The plant collector, Clara Winsome Muirhead worked at the museum in the 1940s and donated a large collection of botanical specimens to the museum.
 The fine and decorative arts collections include works by Burne-Jones and other Pre-Raphaelite artists, as well as Stanley Spencer, Winifred Nicholson, Sheila Fell and Phil Morsman.

 Musical instruments

 There is collection of stringed instruments including a violin by Andrea Amati from the royal collection of France.

 Roman Britain

-There were two Roman forts in Carlisle, one of which, Uxelodunum (or Stanwix to use the modern toponym), was the largest along the length of Hadrian's Wall.
+There were two Roman forts in Carlisle, one of which, Uxelodunum (or Stanwix to use the modern placename), was the largest along the length of Hadrian's Wall.
 The museum houses important collections and temporary exhibitions associated with Hadrian's Wall.

 Post-Roman history

 The human history collection also features permanent exhibitions dedicated to the Vikings and the Border Reivers.

 Accolades

 Tullie House Museum won the annual Family Friendly Museum Award (sponsored by the Telegraph Media Group) in 2015.